amasser/ck8s-cluster/WIP-CHANGELOG.md

 - Bug where folders where not created before uploading crds
 - Missing join-cluster Ansible playbook path which caused node replacement and cloning to fail.
+- The Terraform plan diff check to also include the case where a plan is being caused by data sources with depends_on but no actual change occured.
+This currently happens for the Exoscale provider.

 ### Changed